ads40/bare_metal_programming/content/posts/basic-software-platform.md

 - [Dive Into Systems > 9.
 ARMv8 Assembly](https://diveintosystems.org/book/C9-ARM64/index.html)

-We work through this material in the Arm v8-assembly project.
+We work through this material in the Armv8-A assembly project.

 However, much of the programming at this level is then done in C, as we build on top of this initial kernel layer written in assembly, but in a much easier to